Tipos del País

-Tipos del País, literally meaning Types of the Country, is a style of watercolor painting that shows the different types of inhabitants in the Philippines in their different native costumes that show their social status and occupation during colonial times.
+Tipos del País, literally meaning Types of the Country, is a Filipino Miniature painting of watercolor method that shows the different types of inhabitants in the Philippines in their different native costumes that show their social status and occupation during colonial times.

 History

 During the 19th century, secular subject matter in painting the Philippines increased extensively.
 With more tourists, ilustrados and foreigners demanding souvenirs and decorations from the country, Tipos del País developed in painting.
 Damián Domingo was the most popular artist who worked in this style.